 Procedures

-Accelerant detection canines (ADCs) are invaluable partners in fire investigations, capable of identifying even trace amounts of accelerants that might be undetectable by standard tools.
+These specially trained fire investigation dogs use their exceptional sense of smell to locate ignitable liquids at fire scenes, making them essential members of arson investigation teams.
 To use their capabilities effectively, both the canines and their handlers must adhere to specialized training protocols and search techniques.
-This article explores these foundational ADC methods, offering fire investigators an in-depth look at how these teams operate with accuracy and efficiency.
+This article explores these foundational arson dog training methods, offering fire investigators an in-depth look at how these teams operate with accuracy and efficiency.

-Foundational Training Protocols for ADC Methods
+Foundational Training Protocols for Arson Dogs

 Scent Imprinting and Reinforcement

-• Initial Imprinting: Training begins with scent imprinting, where canines are exposed to a variety of accelerant odors, such as gasoline, kerosene, and diesel.
+• Initial Imprinting: Training begins with scent imprinting, where canines arson dogs are exposed to a variety of accelerant odors, such as gasoline, kerosene, and diesel.
 This process helps canines create a mental catalog of these scents, associating them with positive reinforcement like treats or play.

 Blind Testing and Certification